 Our campaigns spark conversation and shift attitudes.
 We engage communities through outreach events, social media, and workshops—empowering girls, boys, and healthcare workers to challenge stigma, understand IPV, and foster safer environments.

-We provide emergency shelter and wraparound care for women escaping violence.
+We provide emergency shelter and care for women escaping violence.
 Survivors receive counseling, legal aid, vocational support, and assistance transitioning into permanent housing.

 Healing begins with understanding.
 Our counseling services support women, men, and couples through trauma-informed therapy, group sessions, and a 7-day warm line that offers emotional support and resource referrals.